netik/hubba_stage_cards/README.md

 ## What is this thing?

 This is small pile of code, using FPDF that will generate 11x17 PDFs for the stage signs we use at Hubba.
 It is a pain in the ass to type in 30 people's names into Illustrator or Indesign and create PDFs by hand.
 With a fair amount of math, this does that automatically.

 Features

 - Given any font, maximize the person's name on the sheet in Landscape mode
+- Deals with multiple-word stage names well
+- Centers it all on the stage
-- Takes one or more names
+- Takes one or more names in names.txt and cranks out as many PDFs as you want.
 - Extensive debugging for margins and such
 - No BS page generator